Skip to main content

 Look, most people who call us have a version of the same misconception.
 They think Chapter 13 erases their debt.
 It doesn't.
 Not directly.
 What it does is restructure it into a monthly payment you theoretically can afford, stop collection actions while you're in the plan, and discharge whatever's left of certain unsecured debts when the plan is complete.

-I started CuraDebt in 2001, and I studied economics at UC San Diego.
-I've spent 24 years watching people make this decision.
+I started CuraDebt in 2001, and I've spent 25 years watching people make this decision.

 The number of people who walk into it without understanding the full commitment - the full five years of court-supervised payments, the way one missed payment can unravel everything - is genuinely alarming.